awsdocs/amazon-ecs-developer-guide/doc_source/using_cloudwatch_logs.md

 The CloudWatch Logs agent configuration file \(`/etc/awslogs/awslogs.conf`\) describes the log files to send to CloudWatch Logs\.
 The agent configuration file's `[general]` section defines common configurations that apply to all log streams, and you can add individual log stream sections for each file on your container instances that you want to monitor\.
 For more information, see [CloudWatch Logs Agent Reference](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/AgentReference.html) in the *Amazon CloudWatch User Guide*\.

-The example configuration file below is configured for the Amazon ECS\-optimized AMI, and it provides log streams for several common log files:
+The example configuration file below is configured for the Amazon ECS\-optimized Amazon Linux AMI, and it provides log streams for several common log files:

 `/var/log/dmesg`
 The message buffer of the Linux kernel\.